-Crafting the Message and the Catchy Headline
+Crafting the Message and Headline

 Armed with some helpful considerations about targeting your market, let’s say you are now ready to create a powerful message.
 Let’s pretend that you personally sell the Cadillac of lawn mowers, John Deere.
 With this in mind, you know just the right spin for your article starting with the headline which could be, “Lawnmowers: Did You Get The Best Deal?”
 I think I would probably want to read that if I had just purchased a lawnmower, wouldn’t you?
 Let’s look at another example.

 Individuals who have owned the same lawnmower forever and desperately need a new one.

 (hint) People who need new lawnmowers or really anything are generally motivated by special deals.
 They may even be in the comparisons shopping phase of the buying cycle at which point you will now conveniently place yourself in the right place at the right time.
 However since John Deere is at the high end of all lawnmower pricing, you have to sell on quality – no problem!
 How about an excellent feature benefit article comparing all the bells and whistles of the John Deere vs. other comparable brands.

 “Choosing a Quality Lawnmower at the Right Price” or “Why Putting off Buying a New Lawnmower is Actually Costing You Money” “Cut the Grass and Your Costs This Summer” “What You Should Know Before Purchasing that New Lawnmower”